IEEE-ISTO: Support offering

-Legal Infrastructure (including Tax, Audit, Insurance obligations)
+Legal infrastructure (including Tax, Audit, Insurance obligations)

 Infrastructure – ISTO's legal framework enables its not-for-profit legal status to be shared with its member alliances.
 ISTO also fulfills IRS obligations for member alliances as it includes member alliances in its annual financial audit and annual tax filing.

 Liability Insurance/Indemnification – ISTO carries a comprehensive package of insurance policies (renewed annually) to cover all member alliances organized under its legal umbrella.
 Coverage includes policy clauses such as Directors and Officers (D&O), Errors and Omissions (E&O) and general liability.

 ISTO Membership – The ISTO Federation allows for member programs to participate in cross-program activities such as ISTO Program Leadership Caucuses, the ISTO Annual Member Meeting and the nomination and election of ISTO Director candidates.

 Independent Formation – ISTO manages the self-incorporation of member alliances and oversees the submission and filing of IRS Form 1024 for member alliances to apply for not-for-profit status.
-ISTO is knowledgeable of all legal, tax and audit requirements for 501(c)(6) entities, and ensures legal compliance for new not-for-profit organizations.
+ISTO is knowledgeable of all legal, tax and audit requirements for 501(c)(6) entities and ensures legal compliance for new not-for-profit organizations.

-Strategic Consulting and Program Management
+Strategic consulting and program management

 Formation Assistance – ISTO supports the formation of industry alliances, assisting with membership structures, mission statements, and Board formation as well as drafting governing documents including Bylaws, Intellectual Property Rights (IPR) policies and Membership Agreements.
 ISTO sets up bank accounts, financial statements, contract templates and develops brand identity.

 Board Secretariat – ISTO serves as Board Secretariat for a number of organizations around the world.

 Association Management– ISTO provides executive-level strategic and tactical support to meet organizational goals and committee/working group objectives, respectively.